rustdoc-cn/rocketdoc/source/_posts/Foreword.md

 ---
 layout: default
-id: what-is-it
+id: Foreword
-title: What is it?
+title: 前言
-next: how-it-works.html
 categories:
-- introduction
+- Introduction
 ---

 This is our what it is markdown file